evnbr/bindery/docs/docs.md

 {% endhighlight %}

-#### Index
+#### Creating an Index
-In the following example, rather than checking the href, Bindery will search the text of each page to see if contains the test of the list item.
+An index is a reference that points to content on a range of pages.
+There are many way you might create an index.
+In the following example, rather than checking the `href`, Bindery will search the entire text of each page to see if contains the text of your reference element.

 {% highlight js %}
 Bindery.PageReference({